gdsge/gdsge.github.io/_sources/example/safe_assets/safe_assets.rst.txt

 (For annual data, :math:`\rho=0.02`, :math:`\upsilon=0.02`, :math:`\mu=0.5`, :math:`\gamma_{1}=3.3`,
 and :math:`\gamma_{2}=5.6`.
 Growth rate in normal times is :math:`0.025`.
 Rare disaster happens with probability 4\%, and once it happens, productivity drops by 32\%.
 The model period is one quarter.)
-As shown, the rare disaster shock redistributes wealth from the less risk averse agent (Agent 1) to that of the more risk averse one (Agent 2).
-This leads to more safe assets demanded, and a higher equilibrium quantity and price (lower interest rate) of the safe asset.
+As shown in the figure, the rare disaster shock redistributes wealth from the less risk averse agents (Agent 1) to the more risk averse agents (Agent 2).
+This leads to more demand for safe asset, and a higher equilibrium quantity and price (lower interest rate) of the safe asset.

-A final remark is on the price of safe assets, which exhibits non-monotonicity as the risk aversion level of Agent 2 :math:`\gamma_2` increases, as shown in the figure below.
+A final remark is on the price of safe assets, which exhibits non-monotonicity as the risk aversion of Agent 2 :math:`\gamma_2` increases, as shown in the figure below.
 This non-monotonicity is usually overlooked in the literature and uncovered by our solution method that can solve models with high :math:`\gamma_2` robustly and accurately.